JesperWicklund/eCommerceSite-JS2/README.md

 Tailwind CSS: A utility-first CSS framework that simplifies the styling process and facilitates responsive design.

 Redux: State management library that helps in maintaining a centralized store for the application's state.

+# Disclaimer
+This repository includes information and data obtained from Komplett for educational and informational purposes only.
+The owner of this repository acknowledges that the information and data from Komplett are subject to their respective terms of use and copyright protections.